vincent1bt/triton-pytorch-example/README.md

-# triton-pytorch-example
+# Triton pytorch example
-Tiny example for triton
+Tiny example to display the way triton loads tensors by calculating the specific memory locations